Updated: Aug 22, 2022

 Can anyone learn to sing?

 Technically, yes.
 Anyone with a functioning voice can be taught to sing, and to sing very well, within the parameters of their own voice.
 In practice however, it may not always be possible, though not for the reasons people think.
-This is because learning how to sing relies on practice, repetition, exploration and of course, developing the voice and one's music skills.
+This is because learning how to sing relies on a balance of willingness (having a go!), efficient practice, repetition, exploration and of course, developing the voice and one's music skills.
 If you or your young singer would like to learn how to sing, it is absolutely possible provided there are no massive vocal or external issues that might impede your learning.

 Yeah, but you don't understand...I really can't sing?
 Is there hope?